steveninety/svelte-email-tailwind/README.md

 - EmailPreviews.svelte

-## 2. (Optionally) install Tailwind & Resend
+## 2. (Optionally) install Resend

-The component is styled using Tailwind classes.
-So if desired, [install Tailwind](https://tailwindcss.com/docs/guides/sveltekit).
-**It is also functional without Tailwind** (though very minimally styled).
-If the interface's styling looks off (due to styles inheriting from your project's stylesheets), you can pass in the prop `unstyled={true}`.
-This will apply the style `all: initial`, so it no longer inherits any styles from your project.

 Test emails are sent using Resend, so [install Resend](https://resend.com/docs/send-with-nodejs) and include the API key in your `.env`.

 If desired, you can swap out Resend for another provider such as Nodemailer.
-To do so, adjust the `'send-email'` form action.
-Match the return type `{ success: boolean }` to prevent issues on the front-end.
+To do so, adjust the `'send-email'` form action (`+page.server.ts`).

-## 3. Start previewing all your emails in the /email-previews route
+## 3. Start previewing all your emails in the `/email-previews` route

-- Dynamically generated list of all your email components (place your email components in the `/src/lib/emails` folder, or change it in `+page.server.ts` (in the `emailComponents` variable and `create-email` form action).
+1. Put your email components in the `/src/lib/emails` directory, or change the directory in `+page.server.ts` (in the `emailComponents` variable and `create-email` form action).
-- Preview the styled or plain-text version of your email.
+2. Preview the styled and plain-text versions of all of your emails.
-- Send the email to yourself to preview it in a real inbox.
+3. Send the email to yourself to preview it in a real inbox.

 # Components